OncoHelper AI cover

 AI-supported clinical decisions for safer, more personalized pediatric oncology care.

 Every child responds to cancer therapy differently.
 Yet today, most treatment decisions still follow standardized pathways that cannot fully capture individual risks.
-Our project builds an AI-supported clinical decision system that helps pediatric oncologists tailor therapy intensity to each child in real time, reducing toxicity while maintaining cure rates.
+This project is in development as an AI-supported clinical decision approach that helps pediatric oncologists tailor therapy intensity to each child over time, reducing toxicity while protecting cure rates.
+It is being developed with partner institutes and clinical teams in multiple countries, coordinated by OncoHelper AI, to ensure real clinic relevance.
+Donations fund cohort readiness, model development, validation, and clinician-oriented implementation milestones.

 Needed Funding: